Moving Your Pet

 - Have a licensed veterinarian inspect your pet within ten days of the travel date.

 - Try to schedule you pet for a non-stop flight and avoid the busy times around holidays.

 - Make reservations in advance.
 Some airlines require immunizations before flying.

-- For more information on transporting your pet via air please visit the Aviation Consumer Protection Division, The Federal Aviation Administration Website or Airline Travel Information for Your Pets.
+- For more information on transporting your pet via air please visit The Federal Aviation Administration Website or Airline Travel Information for Your Pets.

 It's also a good idea to check with your local veterinarian for their recommendation on shipping your pet.
 Doing your research ahead of time and being prepared will ensure happy tails!